Lotus2809/magical-galaxy/README.md

 # magical-galaxy
 25 June 2026
+My first Three.js project exploring interactive 3D graphics.

+## About

-This is my first Three.js project.
-I built it to learn the fundamentals of 3D graphics and web development.
-I used online tutorials, AI assistance, and guidance from a friend to understand how the project works while modifying and experimenting with the code myself.
+This project was created to learn the fundamentals of Three.js, JavaScript, and interactive web graphics.
+I used tutorials, AI assistance, and guidance from a friend while experimenting with and modifying the code to understand how it works.

-My goal wasn't to create a perfect galaxy, but to learn how Three.js, JavaScript, and interactive graphics work.
-This project marks the beginning of my programming portfolio, and I look forward to improving it as my skills grow.
+## Technologies

+- Three.js
+- JavaScript
+- HTML5
+- CSS3

+## Features

+- Animated galaxy
+- Particle system
+- 3D rendering

+## Future Improvements

+- Realistic nebulae
+- Black hole
+- Bloom lighting
+- Camera fly-through
+- Shooting stars

+## Author

+Hiya (Lotus2809)